jenesh/Extra-Practice-Questions/README.md

 runFlipMe();
 ```

-> There may or may not be a difficulty label on the problems because difficulty is abstract since a easy question might be hard for someone else and visa-versa.
+> There may or may not be a difficulty label on the problems because difficulty is abstract since a easy question might be hard for someone else and vice-versa.

 ![So easy a caveman can do it](https://media.giphy.com/media/4up3aiyLlAxb2/giphy.gif)